marcmascarell/artificer-default-theme/readme.md

 ##License

-Original theme is made by almsaeedstudio.
+This theme is a modified version of [AdminLTE](https://almsaeedstudio.com/themes/AdminLTE/index2.html) made by [almsaeedstudio](https://almsaeedstudio.com).

 This package is open-sourced software licensed under the [MIT license](http://opensource.org/licenses/MIT).